MUKESHKUSHWAHA41866/DevTinder/homework.md

 write a dummy auth middleware for admin write a dummy auth middleware for all user routes , except /user /login Error Handling usingapp.use("/", (err, req,res, next)=>{});

+Validate data in Signup API
+Install bcryptpackage
+Create PasswordHash using bcrypt.hash & save the user is excrupted password Create login API
+Compare password and throw error if email or password is invalid